shihaocao/scao-quartz-website/content/story/the-letter.md

 ## Act 1 - Setup
 Objectives:
-- Describe the main character through a warm rool and his tools (mine is lame lol)
+- Describe the main character through a warm room and his tools (mine is lame lol)
 - Capture the frustration and writers block.

 1. Black: clock ticking.